mishanga/roole/index.md

 `.roo` will be added if the file's name doesn't end with an extension.

-INFO: Use relative paths (i.e., paths start with `./` or `../`) to import files, future version will use paths like `'tabs'` to import libararies.
+INFO: Use relative paths (i.e., paths start with `./` or `../`) to import files, future version will use paths like `'tabs'` to import libraries.

 <hr>